pokhrelanmol/solana-course-rareskills/README.md

 - similar to error in solidity we have error in rust.
 - when error happend the function will return instead of reverting.
 - we also have require in rust like in solidity.

+## Day 5
+- solana program are upgradeable by default.
+- when we deploy a program the program id is same
+- signer can later make this program immutable.

+## Day 6
+- learn some rust vs solidity syntax differences
+- learn about structs and how to define them.
+- learn about arrays and how to define them.
+- for dynamic arrays we need to use Vec<T>
 ## setup

 Genrate a new keypair for the local validator